-- 1. For eligible local and regional projects: - a.
-Applications will be forwarded by PSO to the appropriate regional council of governments (COG). - The COG's criminal justice advisory committee will prioritize all eligible applications based on State priorities, identified community priorities, cost and program effectiveness. - c.
-PSO will accept priority listings that are approved by the COG's executive committee. - d.
-PSO will make all final funding decisions based upon eligibility, approved COG priorities, reasonableness of the project, availability of funding, and cost-effectiveness. - 2.
-For state discretionary projects, applications will be reviewed by PSO staff members or a review group selected by the executive director.
-PSO will make all final funding decisions based on eligibility, reasonableness, availability of funding, and cost-effectiveness.
+- 1. Applications will be forwarded by PSO to the appropriate regional council of governments (COG). - 2.
+The COG's criminal justice advisory committee will prioritize all eligible applications based on State priorities, identified community priorities, cost and program effectiveness. - 3.
+PSO will accept priority listings that are approved by the COG's executive committee. - 4.
+PSO will make all final funding decisions based upon eligibility, approved COG priorities, reasonableness of the project, availability of funding, and cost-effectiveness.